langusta/books/books.md

 * The Monk Who Sold His Ferrari, Sharma - 3/5
 * The Art of Learning, Waitzkin - 4/5
 * Człowiek, Tomasz Rożek - 2,5/5
+* From AI to Zombies - 5/5
+* Pułapki Myślenia, Kahneman - psychology - 5/5
+* More Precisely: The Math You Need to Do Philosophy - 3/5